Syllabus (FIN 332) Fundamentals of Investments

 332) in the subject line.
 Also you should send your email from your SUNY

 email account.
-Emails from gmail
+Emails from gmail or other similar addresses

 may not be read.
 Lastly, make sure you are clear—for example if you are